Skip to content

 login_locked WARNING Attempt arrived against an account already locked by LoginAttemptService Optional - useful for escalation

-login_error WARNING Infrastructure failure: LDAP server unreachable, OIDC ?error= callback, SAML assertion validation exception No - the user was never credential-checked
+login_error WARNING (ERROR on the LDAP path) Infrastructure failure: LDAP server unreachable, OIDC ?error= callback, SAML assertion validation exception No - the user was never credential-checked

 mfa_verify INFO MFA code accepted, user fully authenticated No